About the City's Snow Removal Process

 - The City will not be responsible for damage to improperly installed mailboxes or to boxes damaged by thrown snow.
 Properly installed mailboxes require the box to be securely attached to a strong post with the face of the box a minimum distance of six inches behind the back of the curb (preferably 12 inches).

-- The placing of ornamental rocks or other objects along the curb line is illegal as they present serious safety hazard to snow removal equipment and other traffic.
+- The placing of ornamental rocks or other objects along the curb line is illegal as they present serious safety hazards to snow removal equipment and other traffic.